-- Staff Supervising Pupils will escort those students out through the nearest exit and go directly to their assembly points on the KS1 and lower KS2 playground - Office manager, school administrator and assistant headteachers meet your group at your assembly point and report any pupil absence to the Fire Control Coordinator.
+- Staff Supervising Pupils will escort those students out through the nearest exit and go directly to their assembly points Infant playground for KS1 & Lower KS2 playground for years 3 to 6. - Teacher's and TA's meet your group at your assembly point and report any pupil absence to the Fire Control Coordinator.
 In the event of staff member absence, a member of the SLT will supervise their pupils. - Personnel trained in the evacuation of persons with restricted mobility should make their way to the alarm panel.
-All specialist equipment should be collected from Reception. - Persons with restricted mobility located on the ground floor should exit the building via the nearest ramp exit and inform the Fire Control Coordinator of their safe evacuation. - The Admin Team are responsible for bringing out lists of visitors and staff signing out book and for bringing out the list of absent staff and cover arrangements. - The Fire Control Coordinator will be located at Reception and have an overview of when the building is clear. - The Admin Team will mark off staff as they report as having left the building and will mark areas that have been checked by the fire marshals and reported as clear and relay this to the Fire Control Coordinator.
+All specialist equipment should be collected from Reception. - Persons with restricted mobility located on the ground floor should exit the building via the nearest ramp exit and inform the Fire Control Coordinator of their safe evacuation.
+Person(s) using wheelchairs or with restricted mobility on the first floor (or above) must make their way to the nearest refuge point and identify their position to reception.
+A trained member of staff will then be dispatched to the refuge area.
+DO NOT USE THE LIFT. - The Admin Team are responsible for bringing out lists of visitors and staff signing out book and for bringing out the list of absent staff and cover arrangements. - The Fire Control Coordinator will be located at Reception and have an overview of when the building is clear. - The Admin Team will mark off staff as they report as having left the building and will mark areas that have been checked by the fire marshals and reported as clear and relay this to the Fire Control Coordinator.